Sanjay2067/HALF_ADDER_SUBTRACTOR/README.md

 /* Program to design a half adder and half subtractor circuit and verify its truth table in quartus using Verilog programming.

-Developed by: SANJAY KUMAR .B
+Developed by: MAGENDRA SANJAY S
-RegisterNumber: 24000581
+RegisterNumber: 24900652

 **RTL Schematic**